SPAC Recap: 5 Merger Announcements, Merger Votes, New ETF Highlight Busy Week

 Lancadia Holdings II (NASDAQ: LCA) shares fell Friday on news that they did not get enough votes to complete their deal.
 A new vote will now be held on December 29.

-New SPAC ETF: A new actively managed SPAC ETF was also launched with the SPAC and New Issues ETF (ARCA: SPCX) from Tuttle Tactical Management.
+New SPAC ETF: A new actively managed SPAC ETF was also launched with the SPAC and New Issues ETF (NYSE: SPCX) from Tuttle Tactical Management.
 The ETF will hold units, common shares and possibly warrants.

 The ETF holds SPACs with good management teams that have not announced deals yet.
 Churchill Capital Corp IV (NASDAQ: CCIV) is the largest of 42 holdings, making up 6.7% of assets.
 Bill Foley’s Foley Transimene Acquisition (NASDAQ: WPF) is the second largest holding.
 Social Capital Hedosophia Holdings VI (NASDAQ: IPOF) and Social Capital Hedosophia Holdings V (NASDAQ: IPOE) also are both in the top 10.